vandalizer360/360-Bubble-Gum-Hub/README.md

+# 360 Bubble Gum Hub
-#360 Bubble Gum specializes in its Auto Hatching Features
+## specializes in its Auto Hatching Features

-There are some features that do help with stat grinding yet the hatching is our strong suit
+## There are some features that do help with stat grinding yet the hatching is our strong suit

 Currently Supported Games:
 Bubble Gum Simulator (https://www.roblox.com/games/2512643572/MEGA-LUCK-Bubble-Gum-Simulator)